greenelab/deep-review/sections/06_discussion.md

 are more-formally referred to as the "bias and variance tradeoff", described in [@url:http://www.deeplearningbook.org/].

-In considering the maximum degree of predictivity that is feasible, it is also necessary to account for high levels of between-study variation common to biomedical datasets.
-This experiment-level variation imposes limits on classification performance and leads to underestimated error metrics compared to other deep learning domains where reproducibility of experiments is less noisy.
+In considering the maximum degree of predictivity that can be expected from deep learning predictions, it's also necessary to account for between-study variation common to biomedical datasets.
+This experiment-level variation imposes limits on classification performance and results in underestimated error metrics when compared to other domains where deep learning is applied in which experimental reproducibility is less of an issue.
 To mitigate these issues and incorporate between-study variation into the prediction model itself, it is recommended to integrate data from multiple labs and experiments.

 #### Evaluation metrics for imbalanced classification